aakashgarg-19/30Days_JSProjectChallenge/README.md

 1. New Date Inbuilt API of Javascript to fetch Current time.
 2. Many Mathematical tricks to work with Timmer.

 ### 26 My Contact
 In this project, I made contact list and Typeahead feature.
 I created three files (an HTML file, a CSS file, and JavaScript File).
 Things you will learn from this Project:
 1. DOM Maniuplation
 2. Searching method of Array

+### 27 Animative Login Page
+In this project, I made one Login page.
+I included 2 unique items in it, ie Animation while filling details and the Glowing effect after submission.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project:
+1. This animation effect using CSS and JS
+2. Glowing effect using CSS